alexander-harmaty/PATIENT-PORTAL-Medical-Database-Manager/README.md

 To fulfill these requirements, my team I created a medical database and patient portal.

-This project was made using Java in Apache Netbeans.
+This project was made using MS SQL Server, and written with Java in Apache Netbeans.

 ## Features
 - **Login**: Determines the user type and directs them to the appropriate dashboard.